openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

     steps: ...
 ```

-* All the test jobs have the `needs: Build`, they wait for the `Build` job to finish as they require artefacts from it
+* All the test jobs have the `needs: Build` which means that they wait for the `Build` job to finish as they require artefacts from it
 * The machine that is used for a job is specified using the `runs-on` key
   * In this case `aks-linux-4-cores-16gb` is used.
 Read more [here](#machines) on what machines are available and how to choose one for a job
 * Some jobs could run inside a Docker container.
 The image could be specified using the `image` key under the `container` key